 Execution breaks at the statement containing the cursor.

 To run to the cursor in the Disassembly window

-Right-click a line in the Disassembly window and choose Run To Cursor.
+Right-click on a line in the Disassembly window and choose Run To Cursor from the shortcut menu.